 - Authorization to Drop Below Full Course: A student may be eligible to take less than the required number of units, if approved under USCIS regulations.
 For example: If it is the student’s final term, the student is experiencing medical problems, or the student is having academic difficulty due to language deficiencies or improper course placement (first semester only).

 Remember: You must receive advance approval (prior to the last day of the drop/add/withdraw from class period) from a Designated School Official to take less than the required unit load!

 Reinstatement to F-1 Student Status

-On occasion a student falls out of F-1 status and is required to apply for reinstatement.
-When this happens, a student should come to see the Director of International Student Services immediately.
+On occasion, a student falls out of F-1 status and is required to apply for reinstatement.
+When this happens, a student should come to see the Director of International Initiatives immediately.
 The student can petition to USCIS, and may be reinstated only if the circumstances were out of the student’s control and it occurred within 5 months of applying.
 A student who is out of status for more than 5 months is presumed to be ineligible for reinstatement.
-These students will have to leave the country and re-enter with a new Form I-20 or petition for reinstatement with proof of payment of the I-901 SEVIS Fee.
+These students will have to leave the country and re-enter with a new Form I-20 or petition for reinstatement with proof of payment for the I-901 SEVIS Fee.

 Change of Status

 Any one who wishes to change their status from a restricted visa category (B-1, B-2, F-2, etc.) to F-1 must do so prior to beginning their program of study at LCCC.
-Information about how to obtain F-1 visa and F-1 status can be found on the SEVIS WEB SITE: http://www.ice.gov/sevis/students/index.htm
+Information about how to obtain F-1 visa and F-1 status can be found on the SEVIS website.

 Change of Program